 Research a local locksmith

-When you lose car keys or your chain of keys when traveling or on vacation, that’s more of an emergency problem.
+When you lose your car keys or your chain of keys (that includes your house keys, too!) when traveling or on vacation, that’s more of an emergency problem.
 That means you should search for a 24/7 emergency locksmith to help you out of the situation as soon as possible.

 Scams are common, so you have to do a bit of background research before hiring a locksmith.

 Even if you have spare keys, you must change the locks or rekey because you never know who found your lost rental car keys and can break into your home or car.